Low-Income, Text, and Disabled Friendly

 - No Advertisements.
 Ads take time to load, often intrude upon, or interfere with, the content of a page, and are generally a nuisance.
 No advertisements appear on the AIEL website.

 - Fewer Images on a Page.
-Our photo galleries aside, excessive numbers of images are kept low so as to provide very fast page loading -- even on non-broadband connections.
+Our photo galleries and catalogue pages aside, excessive numbers of images are kept low so as to provide very fast page loading -- even on non-broadband connections.

-- Small Image File Sizes.
+- Small File Sizes for Images.
 Related to the above, by keeping the file of each image to a reasonable size, loading speed is enhanced.
 File sizes are typically in the 20 to 40 kB range.
 For photo pages such as the Shop Photo Tour and the Photo Galleries, few exceed 75 kB.